Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/README.md

 ## About

-I am an M.S. in Applied Analytics student from Columbia University who strives to solve the world’s business problems with evidence-based solutions.
-I translate raw information into meaningful and comprehensible insights with my knowledge of the technical aspects of data analytics and its application in business operations.
+I am an [M.S. in Applied Analytics](https://sps.columbia.edu/academics/masters/applied-analytics/full-time-master-science/curriculum-courses) student from Columbia University who strives to solve the world’s business problems with evidence-based solutions.
+I translate raw information into meaningful and comprehensible insights with my knowledge of the technical aspect of data analytics and its application in business operations.
 I transform insights into actionable strategies with my ability to understand the context of business problems and my ability to think critically to compose the most suitable solutions.

-This is a repository to showcase the projects, certifications, and courses that I have completed.
+This is a repository to showcase the projects, certifications, and courses I have completed.

 [My LinkedIn Profile](https://www.linkedin.com/in/derekchow99/)